WoltLab/docs.woltlab.com/docs/javascript_new-api_ajax.md

 #### `withCredentials`

-{% include callout.html content="Enabling this parameter for any domain other than the current will trigger a CORS preflight request." type="warning" %}
+!!! warning "Enabling this parameter for any domain other than the current will trigger a CORS preflight request."

 _Defaults to `false`._